Fazendaaa/AnilistBot/README.md

 You don't think that money is the best option to help out?
 It's okay, I'm open to translations request and code also!
 Just take a look at [Contributing](#contributing).

+Also, I explain better the _"Why"_ receive donations instead of selling ads at [SUPPORT.md](./docs/support/SUPPORT.md).

 Consider buy me a coffee:

 [![Buy Me a Coffee](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/Fazenda)